urschrei/rust_anybar/README.md

 Being a stateless protocol, UDP provides no mechanism for checking whether its datagrams arrive.

 - If the UDP datagram is succesfully *sent*, `anybar_rs` will exit with code `0`.
-- An unknown command, or incorrect usage of `-p` will print usage and exit with code `1`.
+- Unknown flags, options, or an unknown `command` will print the usage and exit with code `1`.

 # License
 MIT